-- Each item submitted by an instructor is entered into the M.L.S. and is identified by a barcode number.
+- Each item submitted by an instructor is entered into the library's catalog and is identified by a barcode number.

-- The item is placed in its respective place and is then ready for use by the patron when requested at the Information desk.
+- The item is placed in its respective place and is then ready for use by students when requested at the Information desk.